 If you disagree with our recommendations, or wish to expand on our descriptions, we encourage you to tell us why in the comments below.

-GoPro Hero5 w/Waterproof Housing.
-The hottest outdoors gift of 2018, the GoPro Hero is the No. 1 best-selling action camera.
+GoPro Hero5.
+The hottest outdoors gift of 2018, the GoPro Hero is the No. 1 waterproof action camera.
 Embraced by outdoors enthusiasts for its versatility, light weight and professional quality, the GoPRo will follow you anywhere — high in the sky to the Keys’ coral reefs.
 Mount it on your snorkel mask, kayak, jet ski, bike, boat, surfboard, helmet or car with accessories designed for your GoPro playtime.
 Walmart bundle includes head mount.
-Weighs just 2.6 ounces.
+Weighs just 2.6 ounces. $215 on Amazon

 Ultra Lightweight Sleeping Bag For Warm Weather, Backpacking by Redcamp — 1.5 Pounds.
 Ultralight and Softer: Size is 75″ x 32.5″/ 190cm x 83cm.
 Perfect lightweight sleeping bags for adults of 6 feet tall.
 High-quality and durable fabric, stands up to years of use.
 This backpacking sleeping bag for camping is comfort in 68°F/20°C and fits temperature range 59 – 77 °F/15 – 25°C. Zip two together. $25 on Amazon.

 Thermacell Patio Shield Mosquito Repeller & Lantern.
 There are a lot of mosquito gimmicks out there, but this repeller is no joke.
 It really works.
 Scent-free and DEET-free, the repeller creates a 15-foot mosquito protection zone with the lantern on or off.
 The perfect companion for camping or the patio.
-Light intensity varies by model.
-Read more about it. $14.99 on Amazon.
+The lantern itself casts just enough light to walk in the woods after dark.
+Read more about it. $16.50 on Amazon.

 WildHorn Outfitters Seaview 180° GoPro Compatible Snorkel Mask.
 Easier than ever to breathe comfortably through your mouth or nose while snorkeling.
 A 180° viewing area — the biggest of any snorkel mask on the market today.
 Integrated GoPro Mount you can easily attach your GoPro camera to capture and share your adventure.
 DRY SNORKEL TECHNOLOGY stops salt water from getting into your mouth and prevents gagging.
 Fog resistant design.
-12 Colors, 3 sizes. $70 on Amazon.
+12 Colors, 3 sizes. $50-$70 on Amazon, depending on size.

 Airhead Complete Folding Grapnel Anchor System.
-Ideal lightweight but anchor for kayak snorkelers.
-3-1/3 pound 4-fluke folding anchor will hold in mud, sand, gravel and rock.
+Ideal lightweight anchor for kayak snorkelers and river rats.
+This 3-1/3 pound 4-fluke folding anchor will hold in mud, sand, gravel and rock.
 25-foot long marine-grade rope.
 Durable nylon storage case is padded for added protection.
-An Amazon best seller. $21 on Amazon.
+An Amazon best seller. $25 on Amazon.

 Yakgrips.
-Let’s start off with this inexpensive and very practical stocking stuffer for the paddler in the family.
+An inexpensive and practical stocking stuffer for the paddler in the family.
 I’ve had a pair of Yakgrips for years, and they are comfortable, prevent blisters and calluses, ease the pressure on your hands and really take the edge off long-distance or day paddling.
-You need take-apart paddles so you can slide them on the shaft, and that can be a bit of a challenge because they are a tight fit.
-But once on the paddle, they stay in place and never have to be removed.
+You need take-apart paddles so you can slide them on the shaft.
+They are a tight fit, but once on the paddle, they stay in place and never have to be removed.
 They come in five colors to complement the color of your paddle and/or boat. $19 on Amazon.